 Saturday, February 16, 2019

-This scholarship will be awarded to two college students who are studying wildlife forensic science or a related science field.
+This scholarship will be awarded to two university students who are studying wildlife forensic science or a related science field.
 The Scholarship covers the cost of registration, one banquet ticket and $500 to help with travel and room costs for attending the SWFS meeting.
 Consideration will be given to past academic performance, the application, essay, and presentation abstract.
 A Selection Committee will review the application and select the two applications that are most qualified.
 Chosen applicants are required to give a 10-15 minute presentation on their presentation abstract topic at the Society for Wildlife Forensic Science Meeting.

 The purpose of this application is to acquaint the Selection Committee with the candidate.
 It should be thoroughly completed.
 Please remember that this is the minimum you must complete to be considered for the scholarship.
 Please feel free to attach letters of recommendation or any other documentation that will reflect those qualities being sought by the Selection Committee.
 Photocopies, etc. are acceptable.
 Additional sheets may be attached, if needed, in order to fully answer a question.